Nordisk Film & TV Fond supports Nordic feature films, drama series and creative documentaries of high quality. Our funding programmes are:

 The film/series/documentary must be:

-Suited for cinema exhibition, TV distribution or for other type of distribution
+Suited for cinema exhibition, TV/streaming or for other type of distribution

 The following must be confirmed:

-- Significant financing from at least one of the Fund´s Partners
+Significant funding from at least one of the Fund's partners

 The application must be: